Akuapim-Mampong: History

 A 1772 Dutch report included the name Mampo (Mampong) in their records.
 This indicates that Mampong had been founded before 1772.
 The name Mampong might have been taken from the Shai village, Mankpon.
 Another tradition indicated that early settlers, after defeating an invading Asante army moved from an old settlement to a new one – the Damti shrine neighbourhood.
-In jubilation, they uttered the Akan words "Yɛabedu ha yi de, yɛapɔn", meaning 'so far so good!'
-Constant use of that phrase evolved to become Mampong.

-The third probable reason for the name is the connection Mampong-Akuapem has with her Asante counterpart.

 Mampong became famous when Tetteh Quarshie planted in 1879 some cocoa seeds in the town.
 He had brought them from Fernando Po.
 A plantation was set up in the 1890s to teach farmers the correct methods of raising the cocoa plant and other crops.
 Farmers of Mampong became the pioneers of the cocoa industry in Ghana.

-On July 7, 2017 Dr. Obadele Kambon, celebrated linguist, scholar, and professor at the University of Ghana at Legon, was enstooled as the Banmuhene Kyidɔmhene of Akuapem Mampɔn, (spelled as "Akuapim Mampong" throughout the rest of the article).
+On July 7, 2017 Dr. Ọbádélé Bakari Kambon, celebrated linguist, scholar, and professor at the University of Ghana at Legon, was enstooled as the Banmuhene Kyidɔmhene of Akuapem Mampɔn, (spelled as "Akuapim Mampong" throughout the rest of the article).
 He is the Banmuhene's king of the rear-guard for the Akuapem Mampɔn traditional area.
 He is the first person from the African diaspora to be given this prestigious honour.
 It's both a warrior title/role as well as a spiritual one.